chuanqisun/htmaa-2025/src/posts/final-project/index.md

 <video controls src="./media/sound-out.mp4"></video>
 **Sound output from ESP32 using MAX98357A amplifier**

 I found a powerful library for audio processing by Phil Schatzmann, called [Arduino Audio Toolkit](https://github.com/pschatzmann/arduino-audio-tools).
 After studying his examples, I was able to get my computer to send live microphone audio to the ESP32 over WiFi, and play it back immediately.
-The latency is about 1 second, which concerns me but isn't a deal breaker.
+The latency was about 1 second, which concerned me but wasn't a deal breaker.

 This POC validated the idea that we could shift all the computation to a PC nearby and let the ESP32 handle audio input/output.